Last Updated on October 31, 2023

 Many of these aspects change as the bike frame size changes as well.
-Many people also have the wrong misconception that bike measurement is based on wheel size.
+Many people also believe that bike measurement is based on wheel size.
 And that 29er mountain bikes are only for those that stand 6 feet and above.

-This is completely wrong as wheel bike size is a matter of preference, and bike sizing is based on modern-day geometry.
+This is entirely wrong, as wheel bike size is preferred, and bike sizing is based on modern-day geometry.